Preimplantational genetic diagnosis PGD

 • Not amenable to medical treatment

 Based on this, there is already a list of pathologies for which embryo selection is allowed (such as cystic fibrosis, thalassemias,…) but for many others it is necessary to request express authorization from the National Commission on Assisted Reproduction.
-It is a procedure that can be relatively lengthy but is necessary for all those diseases not yet included in the list.
+At the ERGO Clinic we have extensive experience in these genetic cases, so preparing such documentation does not entail much time or inconvenience for patients, our team takes care of everything.

 They are aimed at detecting numerical or structural chromosomal alterations.
-It is a much simpler process than the previous one since, due to the nature of the patients susceptible to this technique, the previous analyses required are only karyotyping and/or FISH of spermatozoa as a general rule.
+It is a much simpler process than the previous one since, due to the nature of the patients susceptible to this technique, the previous analyses required are only karyotyping and/or sperm aneuploidy studies such as FISH of spermatozoa or cytometry for aneuploidies.

 Patients susceptible to this treatment are: